 With the moon in Gemini, our first inclination may be to over-analyze and over-logic.
 Thank goddess for Pisces, tugging us back, back to our watery birthplace, the home within where flowers never crumple.
 Let’s balance left-brain antics with psychedelic rambling.
 Pisces reminds Gemini how to meditate.
 Flow upstream to the wordless origins of ajna – insight – creativity.

-Castor and Pollux of Greek and Roman mythology are the twins for whom Gemini was named.
+Castor and Pollux of Greek and Roman mythology are the twins for whom Gemini is named.
 In one myth, titled “Rape of the Daughters of Leucippus,” Castor and Pollux abduct, rape and impregnate two sisters engaged to the twins’ cousins.
-I do not mean to upset anyone, and of course do not believe that this myth represents Gemini in any way.
-My intention is to find or create a better origin story for Gemini, one that is not utterly revolting and unjust.
-Accepting such stories normalizes rape and female oppression.
+I do not mean to upset anyone, and do not believe that this myth represents Gemini in any way.
+Let’s find or create a better origin story for Gemini.
 We are too glorious for this antiquated bullshit.
 Let us honor Gemini, patron of free flyers, wind spirits, seekers, luminaries and long-legged gypsies.
 Other twins in the mytheme realm include: the Vedic Ashvins; Hinduism’s Nara and Narayana; Romulus and Remus of Italy; the Mayan Xbalanque and Hunahpu; and Ibeji of Yorubaland, originating in present-day Nigeria.
-We’ve got options.
+So we’ve got plenty of options :)